dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## Dual-Port GPRs

 Some PIC18x microcontrollers (e.g. USB controllers) have dual-ported GPRs.
-This is not currently supported by the compiler.
+This is not currently supported.

 # Special Function Registers (SFRs)

-The microprocessor include file referenced by the $processor directive contain type definitions for the SFRs.
+The microprocessor include file referenced by the $processor directive contains type definitions for the SFRs.

 For example, the datasheet for the PIC18F2525 describes the BAUDCON SFR bits as follows: